CultureHQ/client/README.md

 ## Development

 First, install the dependencies with `yarn`.
 Run `yarn test` to run the tests with `jest`.
 Run `yarn lint` to run linting with `eslint`.

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/CultureHQ/client.

+## License

+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).